Dream of having the confidence to travel solo?

 One of the most interesting stories about Los Alamos was how it became the choice to house the Manhattan Project.
 The area used to belong to a businessman with the adorable name of Ashley Pond.
 (There’s a pond named after him which is naturally called Ashley Pond Pond.
 Amazing!
 I want my last name legally changed to Pond so I can someday have a Pond named after me.)

 Ashley Pond had one simple dream: to create a Ranch School for boys.
 Even though the school was only open for a short period of time, it had many famous alums.
 Ever heard of William S. Burroughs?
 Gore Vidal?
-Justin Bieber?
+Britney Spears?
 Well, two out of those three people went to the Ranch School.

 Unfortunately for Ashley Pond, the government decided the Ranch School area was so isolated that it would be the perfect location for THE LAB.
 The School was forced to close and the buildings were turned into housing for scientists.
 The houses were then referred to as Bathtub Row because no other buildings in Los Alamos had bathtubs.
 I guess if you didn’t have a bathtub, you could go bathe in Ashley Pond Pond.